Currently reading: UK speeding fines and penalties: what drivers need to know

 The worst speeding fines issued in the UK

 Driving his new Benz, Walter Arnold was nabbed at four times the national speed limit in Paddock Wood, Kent.
-Okay, let’s clear something up.
-Back then, in 1886, the speed limit was just 2mph, but to make matters worse for Arnold, he was reprimanded for not having a red flag waver walking in front of him too.
+Granted, it was in 1886 when the speed limit was just 2mph, but to make matters worse for Arnold, he was reprimanded for not having a red flag waver walking in front of him too.

-It wouldn’t have been as much as the hapless Swiss driver had to shell out, though, after he hit 85mph in a 50mph zone driving his Ferrari Testarossa.
+In Switzerland, a driver was caught at 85mph in a 50mph zone driving his Ferrari Testarossa.
 Swiss authorities base fines on your financial worth, and with £14.1 million in the bank, this driver ended up with a £180,000 ticket.

-Showing slightly more lenience, Poland has the highest speed limits in Europe, at 140kph (87mph), and in the US, Texas’s Highway 130 allows 85mph before fines are imposed.
+Poland also has reasonably high speed limits, at 140kph (87mph), and in the US, Texas’s Highway 130 allows 85mph before fines are imposed.
 But the world’s highest speed limit is 160kph, or, tantalisingly, 99.4mph, in the UAE.

 Join the debate